NicholasYe/Vim_Study/README.md

-This repo is the place I study Vim.
+This repo is the place where I study Vim.